DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 For starters, it has a similar layout to Google, including:

-- Search engine landing pages (SERPs) of 10 organic search results (both search engines served 10 organic search results on their respective Page 1s in March 2019).
+- Search engine landing pages (SERPs) of 10 organic search results (both search engines usually served 10 organic search results on their respective Page 1s in March 2019; however, Google offers hybrid results for a variety of search types, including eight traditional organic results for a specific movie title on Page 1, with several ingrained search features built into the SERP like cast members, Google’s coveted “People also ask” feature, as well as image and video searches embedded in the top three results, all in addition to the basic movie Knowledge base on the left-hand rail of the SERP).

-- A couple of ads at the top and the bottom of each SERP, give or take one or two and depending on the search volume and competition around certain keywords and topics.
+- A couple of ads at the top and the bottom of each SERP, give or take one or two (or all) and depending on the search query, its search volume, and the competition around its keywords and topics.

+- A Knowledge Panel of information along the right rail of Page 1 of the SERPs, depending on the entity.

 DuckDuckGo uses its web crawler, DuckDuckBot, and up to 400 other sources to compile its search results, including other search engines like Bing, Yahoo, and Yandex, and crowdsourcing sites like Wikipedia.

-It also offers a Knowledge panel-like breakout box on the right rail with quick-access information for important details like name, address, phone number, website, etc., drawn from those above-mentioned sources, including Wikipedia (much like Google).
+This is where DuckDuckGo’s Knowledge panel-like breakout box on the right rail with important details like name, address, phone number, website, etc., are drawn from, including Wikipedia.

-DuckDuckGo pulls information from user-review site Yelp, including reviews, addresses, phone numbers, and business hours.
+DuckDuckGo also pulls information from user-review site Yelp, including reviews, addresses, phone numbers, and business hours for that panel as well.

+Business-location directions are now provided exclusively by Apple Maps, a change from prior to 2019 when DDG defaulted to Bing Map.

-Business-location directions are pulled from Bing Maps (by default), but this can be changed to Google Maps, HERE Maps, or OneStreetMap as the source (screenshot below).
+Then, it also offered users the option to toggle between their preference of Maps provider among Google Maps, HERE Maps, or OpenStreetMap as the source (screenshot below to Directions options no longer available in DDG).

-DuckDuckGo offers a number of other simple usability and/or preference tweaks that help simplify the overall process for the user, many of which Google implemented first – but not all of them.
+DuckDuckGo offers a number of other simple usability features and/or preference tweaks that help simplify the overall process for the user, many of which Google implemented first – but not all of them.

-For instance, once a user has reached the bottom of a SERP, they can select to see more results, which opens up the next SERP directly below the current one (without opening a new page).
-It’s a simple difference but it does make the user experience a bit cleaner.
+For instance, once a user has reached the bottom of a SERP, they can select to see more results and activate an endless scroll, which opens up the next SERP directly below the current one without opening a new page.

+It’s a simple difference but it does make the user experience a bit cleaner, and the pages faster to load.
+It can also be turned off in the search engine’s settings if needed.

-Category Pages are one of my personal favorite features of the DuckDuckGo platform, offering category lineups with brief descriptions and images that are presented in a clean, enticing way.
+Category Pages are one of my personal favorite features of the DuckDuckGo platform, offering category lineups with brief descriptions and images that are presented in a clean, enticing way for a multitude of topics and categories.

-And, like Google (although not as extensive), DuckDuckGo offers Instant Answers (comparable to Google’s Featured Snippets), which are pulled from more than 100 sources around the web, according to DuckDuckGo.
+And, like Google (although not as extensive), DuckDuckGo offers Instant Answers (comparable to Google’s Featured Snippets), which are pulled from more than 100 sources around the web.

 There are also search-vertical options, including: